 On occasion, I must admit that my family gets bored with eggs despite how yummy they taste and the seemingly unlimited ways to prepare them.
-When the egg doldrums strike at my house, whipping up my trusty egg foo yung recipe is the answer.

-Also called a Chinese omelette, egg foo yung is easy to make and mouth wateringly delicious when prepared with quality ingredients.
-It is an authentic Chinese dish originating in Shanghai.
+Also called a Chinese omelet, egg foo yung is easy to make and mouth-wateringly delicious when prepared with quality ingredients.

-The good news is that egg foo yung doesn’t really taste like an omelette when served with a quality brown sauce.
-Thus, it is a great way to mix things up when egg boredom sets in.
+The good news is that egg foo yung doesn’t really taste like an omelet when served with a quality brown sauce.

-The key is to make sure the brown sauce is the highest quality possible.
 I make the effort to source traditionally brewed soy sauce which adds enzymes and life to the rest of the meal which is entirely cooked.
-If you are allergic to soy, you can use coconut aminos instead.

-I hope you enjoy this delicious yet simple Chinese inspired meal!
+I hope you enjoy this delicious yet simple Chinese-inspired meal!

 - Shrimp fried rice with green beans.
 This video how-to shows you how to make it.